 This page provides details on the coursework, research, and internship requirements as well as information on other programmatic requirements such as the advisory committee and exam.
 A worksheet on the M.S. coursework is available here; it provides information on the semester schedule for each course.

 Required or Core Courses:

-1. EEB 5310 Conservation Biology (3 credits) NOTE: this course only taught in alternate years
+1. EEB 5301 Population and Community Ecology (3 credits) NOTE: this course is taught in alternate years

 2. EEB 5369 Current topics in Biodiversity (1 credit)

 3. EEB 5370 Current topics in Conservation Biology (1 credit)